 SRI goes further than ESG.
 Not only is SRI an investment that takes into account ESG criteria, but it is also part of a broader sustainable finance policy.
 All SRI-labeled funds usually meet ESG criteria.
 However, a fund that meets ESG criteria is not necessarily part of an SRI approach.

-Examples of SRI investment: investing in companies operating in education, water, recycling, renewable energy, etc., divesting from fossil fuel and firearms industries.
+Examples of SRI investment: investing in companies operating in education, water, recycling, renewable energy, and divesting from fossil fuel and firearms industries.

-Examples of impact investment: investing in an organization that contributes to building schools in underdeveloped countries, investing in a company whose core products help reduce GHG emissions (e.g. plant-based food), etc.
+Examples of impact investment: investing in an organisation that contributes to building schools in underdeveloped countries, investing in a company whose core products help reduce GHG emissions (e.g. plant-based food), etc.

 According to US SIF (The Forum for Sustainable and Responsible Investment), socially responsible investing (SRI), environment, social and corporate governance (ESG) investing, and impact investing assets grew from $3 trillion in 2010 to $12 trillion in 2018 to $17.1 trillion in early 2020.